4.73 from 65 votes

 Apple Oatmeal Snack Cake

-Click here for a complete list of cake recipes.
+Click here for a complete list of my cake recipes.

 slice of chocolate chip snack cake on white plate with text overlay